EE Broadband Review (Updated June 2026)

 What is Connectivity Backup?

-Connectivity Backup is EE’s mobile failover feature.
+Connectivity Backup is EE’s optional mobile failover add-on.
 If your main broadband drops, it can switch you onto a mobile connection so you can stay online, provided there is usable EE signal at your address.

 To ensure fairness, we use a standardised weighting system across all our ISP Reviews.
 Here is exactly how the 8.3/10 score for EE was calculated: